udaykrishnan9302/amfoss-tasks/introspection/README.md

 ## 4.Do you have any feedback for the selection process?

-To be honest, a lot of the tasks are pretty difficult even for someone who has learned basic coding in the past but i guess this way you really find out who are interested in it. most of the tasks are not the kind that would just reveal the answer from a simple google search, you really have to put in the effort and try to learn the ways to solve the challenges and i guess that was a pretty good experience
+To be honest, a lot of the tasks were pretty difficult even for someone who has learned basic coding in the past but i guess this way you really find out who are interested in it.
+Most of the tasks are not the kind that would just reveal the answer from a simple google search, you really have to put in the effort and try to learn the ways to solve the challenges and i guess that was a pretty good experience